shannawn/shannonaw/brain-doodles/true-and-beautiful.md

 As an anxious person, my brain can be loud - too many thoughts, opinions, to-do lists, and "there she is" hushes all of it - a silence falls over my body and my mind.

 They happen when I listen to music and I hear every beat, every word.
 I'm taking a bath my thoughts center on the amazing sensation of the water on my skin and through my hair.
-I'm reading a book hushes my own thoughts as I enter somemone else's.
+I'm reading a book that hushes my own thoughts as I enter someone else's.
 I'm sipping a mug of something hot slows the world with each sip.
-I'm dancing in the kichen and cooking for myself enables me to feel the music as I want as I create a dish just for me...
+I'm dancing in the kitchen and cooking for myself enables me to feel the music as I want as I create a dish just for me...

 These are the moments I want more of.
-These are the moments where I am at the center of my life - where I'm forging my own path to create the most true and beautiful life for me.
+These are the moments where I am at the center of my life - where I'm forging my own path to create the truest and beautiful life for me.

-**What's happeing in other moments of my life?**
+**What's happening in other moments of my life?**

 So if "there she is" moments happen when I feel like my trustest and most beautiful self, what's happening in other moments of my life?